TERREMEMBER/znbase/docs/content/v2.0/develop/ecosystem-integrations/janusgraph.md

 $ cd janusgraph-0.2.0-hadoop2
 ```

-## 3. Run JanusGraph with YugabyteDB
+## 3. Run JanusGraph with ZNbaseDB

 - Start the Gremlin console by running `./bin/gremlin.sh`.
 You should see something like the following.